 Canker Sores.
 What are they?

-Aphthous stomatitis.
-This is the less popular name for canker sores.
-Some call them mouth ulcer or mouth blisters.
-Canker sores can commonly occur on anyone.
-They are small, shallow craters that appear in the mouth and are often annoyingly painful.
-They can make eating and talking a real pain.
+Aphthous stomatitis is the medical name for canker sores.
+We also call them mouth ulcer or blisters.
+They are common, and can happen to anyone.
+Small, shallow craters appear in your mouth, and they are often annoyingly painful.
+They also make simple movements like eating and talking a real pain.
 These mouth blisters begin to appear during childhood or adolescence.
 They last for several days and just gradually disappear.

-Health condition does not dictate whether or not you may acquire canker sores.
+Health condition does not always dictate you’re going to be affected.
 It can occur to anyone with good health.
 There are simple and complex canker sores.
-Simple canker sores may appear three or four times a year and last for up to seven days.
-Simple canker sores typically occur on adolescents.
-Complex canker sores are less common.
+Simple ones may appear three or four times a year and last for up to seven days.
+They typically occur in adolescents.
+Complex sores are less common.
 They only occur on people who have previously had them.

 What gives you canker sores?

 The source and cause of canker sores is pretty much unknown.
-Most of the time, canker sores are triggered by torn tissue in the mouth due to abrasion or a wound from a sharp tooth surface.
+Most of the time, these sores are triggered due to an abrasion or a wound from any sharp surface.
 There are citrus fruits that also trigger the development of a canker sore.

 Fruits like lemons, oranges, pineapples, apples, figs, tomatoes, and strawberries may aggravate or prompt the development of simple canker sores.
-Complex canker sores, on the other hand, may be blamed on an underlying health issue that is far from the mouth.
+This is because the high acidity of these fruits simply add to the abrasion.
+Complex canker sores on the other hand, could come from an underlying health issue.

 Depending on how frequent it occurs, it may mean weak or impaired immune system, nutritional problems or vitamin deficiency, iron deficiency, or a gastrointestinal tract disease.